-Of course because we are focused on bettering nature conservation and animal welfare practice ethics, then it is expected that we explain our own ethics.
+Of course, because we are focused on bettering nature conservation and animal welfare practice ethics, then it is expected that we explain our own ethics and value.

 For a start, ethics is not easy to define, follow, and –even less– promote.
 The issue with the word ‘ethics’ is that it is an obscure term charged with dozens of branches and countless facets that developed for centuries as variations in the field of philosophical ethics.